Toxblh/SyncProject/Readme.md

 # SyncProject
-See video and audio in sync with your friends
+Watch videos synchronized with your friends
+And audio too!